A Survey of Approximability Results for Traveling Salesman Problems using the TSP-T3CO Definition Scheme: Review of Approximability Results

 \subsection{The Profitable Tour Problem}

 In the Profitable Tour Problem,\footnote{In the recent literature, the Profitable Tour Problem has also been frequently called Prize-Collecting TSP, which we use for the more general version presented in Sec.~\ref{sec.prizeCollecting} that furthermore includes a prize for each visited city and a lower bound on the total prizes that are to be collected.} the traveler receives a penalty when not visiting a city.
-The objective is to find the cheapest tour, when considering travel costs $c$ and penalties $p$.\footnote{The profitable tour problem considered in \cite{dell1995prize} has as objective to minimize the sum of all edge costs along the tour minus the sum of all profits along the tour.} For complete graphs, the Profitable Tour Problem is at least as hard to approximate as the corresponding plain TSP variant, \eg by setting the penalties to twice the maximum edge cost.
-In the metric case, \ie for a given complete undirected graph with non-negative edge costs that satisfy the triangle inequality, Goemans and Williamson~\cite{goemans1995general} have presented a framework that yields a 2-approximation.
-This was later slightly improved to roughly 1.98 by~\cite{archer2011improved}.
+The objective is to find the cheapest tour, when considering travel costs $c$ and penalties $p$.\footnote{The profitable tour problem considered in \cite{dell1995prize} has as objective to minimize the edge costs of the tour minus the sum of all profits along the tour.} An overview of approximability results is given in Table~\ref{table.TSPprofitabletour}.
+For complete graphs, the Profitable Tour Problem is at least as hard to approximate as the corresponding plain TSP variant, \eg by setting the penalties to twice the maximum edge cost.
+In the metric case, \ie for a given complete undirected graph with non-negative edge costs satisfying the triangle inequality, Goemans and Williamson~\cite{goemans1995general} have presented a framework that yields a 2-approximation.
+This was later slightly improved to roughly 1.98 by~\cite{archer2011improved} and recently even more so as shown in Table~\ref{table.TSPprofitabletour}.
 The \emph{rooted} and \emph{unrooted} versions of the problem, \ie whether \emph{start} is true or false in our notation, are reducible to each other, while preserving approximation ratios~\cite{archer2011improved}.
-This is achieved by calling an algorithm for the unrooted problem with a sufficiently high penalty for the designated root or calling an algorithm for the rooted problem repeatedly with an uncovered node as root until each node has been covered by a tour.
-Thus, we specify only one of both versions in Table~\ref{table.TSPprofitabletour} depending on the cited publication.
+This is achieved by calling an algorithm for the unrooted problem with a sufficiently high penalty for the designated root or repeatedly calling one for the rooted problem with an uncovered node as root until each node has been covered by a tour.
+Thus, we specify only one of both versions in Table~\ref{table.TSPprofitabletour} based on the citation.